|2014-8-29: So Many Magical Star Parties, 2014 ⬅︎ |

 Guests from Mount Rainier National Park's Interpretive Division gathered near sundown to await darkness,

-a display/sky map of our proposed targets.
-Key points for locating the stars and galaxies listed on our
+planetarium for a display/sky map of our proposed targets.
+Key points for locating the stars and galaxies listed on

 "passports" were explained in detail, most using an asterism called the Summer Triangle as a guide.